Archive for: Art. 104 IPL

 January 8th, 2010, Tomasz Rychlicki

 I have to write about another important judgment I forgot to report two years ago.
-This time it is the judgment of the Supreme Court – Civil Chamber of 23 October 2007, case file II CKS 302/07, published in the Jurisprudence of the Polish Courts (in Polish: Orzecznictwo Sądów Polskich) of 2009, No 6, p.
+This time it is the judgment of the Supreme Court – Civil Chamber of 23 October 2007, case file II CSK 302/07, published in the Jurisprudence of the Polish Courts (in Polish: Orzecznictwo Sądów Polskich) of 2009, No 6, p.
 451, together with the gloss by Maria Poźniak-Niedzielska at p.
 455.

-Some of my P.T. readres may be confused with regard to different courts deciding the same subject matter – in this case – designs and I need to explain that the administrative proceedings in designs’ cases, in general, concerns all decisions made or orders issued by the Patent Office of the Republic of Poland (the PPO takes decisions on granting, refusal to grant of a right in registration for an industrial design etc.) which are liable to complaint lodged to the Voivodeship Administrative Court (VAC) in Warsaw.
+Some readres may be confused with regard to different courts deciding the same subject matter – in this case – designs and I need to explain that the administrative proceedings in designs’ cases, in general, concerns all decisions made or orders issued by the Patent Office of the Republic of Poland (the PPO takes decisions on granting, refusal to grant of a right in registration for an industrial design etc.) which are liable to complaint lodged to the Voivodeship Administrative Court (VAC) in Warsaw.
 Judgments made by the VAC may be a subject of a cassation complaint filed before the Supreme Administrative Court (SAC).
 However, cases with regard to infringement of a right in registration granted for an industrial design are decided in civil law proceedings.
 That was the reason the aforementioned case was decided at the last stage by the Supreme Court.
-See my post entitled “Administrative, civil and criminal proceedings in trade mark cases in Poland“.
+See “Administrative, civil and criminal proceedings in trade mark cases in Poland“.

 Article 104